 1.

-Error: missing accent on the first person singular.
-'Pregunte' without accent is present subjunctive; it must be 'pregunté' with accent for simple past.
+Error: missing accent mark in the first person singular.
+'Pregunte' without an accent is present subjunctive; it must be 'pregunté' with an accent for simple past.

 Error: the word is misspelled.
 The correct form is 'pregunté', with 'nt', not 'preguté'.